Sup-Dev/Udacity-Conference-Central/README.md

 ## Task 1
 ### Session and Speaker implementation

-The Session is linked to the Conference with the help of the conference key, hence a conference is always associate with the session.
+The Session is linked to the Conference with the help of the conference key as Conference is an ancestor of the Session, hence a conference is always associate with the session.
 Also, I have separated the date and time fields so as to easily handle it.

 For the Speaker I have created a separate model with contains the name, biography and an extra profile field if the speaker choose to be an attendee.
 Also, note that I have added a speaker field in Session so as to associate a speaker with it.